postgresml/postgresml/pgml-docs/docs/user_guides/transformers/fine_tuning.md

     Time: 16.681 ms
     ```

 The default for predict in a classification problem classifies the statement as one of the labels.
-In this case 0 is negative and 1 is positive.
-If you'd like to check the individual probabilities associated with each class you can use the `predict_proba` API
+In this case, 0 is negative and 1 is positive.
+If you'd like to check the individual probabilities associated with each class you can use the `predict_proba` API:

 === "SQL"
     ```sql linenums="1"
     SELECT pgml.predict_proba('IMDB Review Sentiment', 'I love SQL') AS sentiment;
     ```

 === "Result"
-    ```sql linenumes="1"
+    ```sql linenums="1"
                     sentiment
     -------------------------------------------
     [0.06266672909259796, 0.9373332858085632]